Marion's Attic - Old Time Music Show

 The show information about Marion's Attic appears courtesy of tedrandall.com and WBCQ shortwave radio

 Note: Marion announced on her show on May 2, 2010 that the Marion's Attic Old Time Radio Show will be ending in six months.
-The last show was to be Octobe 31, 2010.
-But, on July 25, 2010 it was announced that because of donations received the show would continue indefinitely.
+The last show was to be October 31, 2010.
+But, fortunately for listener fans, on July 25, 2010 it was announced that because of donations received the show would continue indefinitely and it's still going strong with over 600 episodes now.
+Marion's theme song at the beginning of each show is An Arkansas Husking Bee, one of the finer songs recorded by the Columbia Phonograph Co. around 1904.